Commit Management

 - message (required): Human-readable description of the changes

-- add_files (optional): List of file paths to add or update
+- add_files (optional): List of file paths, model objects, or plot objects to add

 - remove_files (optional): List of filenames to remove from the dataset